|Nutritional Guidelines (per serving)|

 In a large frying pan, heat the oil over medium-high heat.
 Add the blanched fiddleheads.
 Cook, stirring frequently, until they start to brown on the edges, about 5 minutes (longer if they aren't blanched).
 Add the garlic or shallots, if you like, and cook, stirring constantly, until the garlic is fragrant and just starting to color, about 1 minute.

 Salt to taste and serve immediately.

-If you like spice, toss in a few red pepper flakes or a bit of chopped fresh green chile — the right amount can complement the grassy flavor of fiddleheads quite nicely.
+- If you like spice, toss in a few red pepper flakes or a bit of chopped fresh green chili — the right amount can complement the grassy flavor of fiddleheads quite nicely.

-Spritz on a bit of lemon juice before serving or grate a bit fo lemon zest on instead.
+- Spritz on a bit of lemon juice before serving or grate a bit of lemon zest over them instead.